TimsManter/TM-C_NOTES_MDW/react.md

 - `componentDidMount()` - lifecycle hook called when mounted in DOM
 - `componentWillUnmount()` - lifecycle hook called when unmounted from DOM

+> - `render()` method in TypeScript have to return one element, in case of plain JSX can return array of elements as well.

 ## Conditional rendering

 ### By `null`